joestubbs/coe379L-sp24/docs/unit04/ml_benchmarks.rst

 * Tensor operations: For example, matrix multiplications or related tasks (e.g., convolutions)
 * Activation functions: For example, computing the speed or resource utilization of functions such as ReLU, Sigmoid, Softmax, etc.
 * Layers: Evaluations of a single layer of a network, such as a convolution or pooling layer in a CNN.

 DeepBench [4] is a good example of a micro-benchmark.
 It consists of a set of basic operations (dense matrix multiplies, convolutions and communication) as well as some recurrent layer types that can be executed against an arbitrary framework or code base on different hardware platforms.
-The repository also include results for seven hardware platforms (six from NVIDIA and one from Intel):
+The repository also includes results for seven hardware platforms (six from NVIDIA and one from Intel):

 * NVIDIA: TitanX, M40, TitanX Pascal, TitanXp, 1080 Ti, P100
 * Intel: Knights Landing.